Skip to main content

 00:02:49:24 – 00:03:13:24

-Michelle and Roger, thank you so much for joining us today.
-Thank you.
-Thanks for having us, Julie.
-Work.
-So before we dig in, I thought we could start by talking about what leadership actually is here, leadership advice on a daily basis.
-But a lot of us just don’t really have a common understanding about what the leadership needs.
-So I know you did some recent research and interviews with CEOs and other leaders.
+[Julie] Sure.
+So, before we dig in, I thought we could start by talking about what leadership actually is.
+We hear leadership advice on a daily basis, but a lot of us just don’t really have a common understanding about what leadership really is.
+So Ranjay, I know you did some recent research and interviews with CEOs and other leaders.

 00:03:13:25 – 00:03:34:06